How to comply with the revised “Section 172(1) Statement”

 - the need to act fairly as between members of the company.

-In addition to the mandatory information already required in the strategic and directors’ reports, directors will now also have to include a separate, clearly identifiable Section 172(1) statement which describes how the directors have had regard to the matters set out in section 172(1)(a) to (f) when performing their duty under section 172.
+In addition to the mandatory information already required in the strategic and directors’ reports, directors also have to include a separate, clearly identifiable Section 172(1) statement which describes how the directors have had regard to the matters set out in section 172(1)(a) to (f) when performing their duty under section 172.